gbordyugov/cs143/assignment-2/README.md

 A type checker is called _sound_ if each expression's dynamic type is not broader (i.e. not a super-class of) than the static type.
-For example, it's OK to resolve a statically typed `Animal` to an `Dog` at runtime, but not the other way around.
+For example, given that `Dog` is a sub-class of `Animal`, it's OK to resolve a statically typed (=declared in the source code) `Animal` to an `Dog` at runtime, but not the other way around.